Selbl/LyricGeneration/README.md

 - Training the model
 - Lyric generation

+## Disclaimers

+The code generates lyrics based on the lyrics from over 7,000 songs (mostly from the rock genre).
+I am not responsible for any offensive phrases or words that the model can output.

 ## Links

 Because I can't upload files of over 25MB to my repository, I have made the model weights and the csv with the song lyrics available from my Google Drive at the following links: